mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

 Complexity is the science of emergence where many individual agents interact and the outcomes are difficult to predict.
 A complex adaptive system is a system in which a large network of components with no central control exhibit complex behavior, sophisticated information processing, and adaptive learning.

-The theory of complexity manifests itself in “complex adaptive systems,” which are made up of many independent agents who interact and adapt to each other and to their environment, producing the phenomenon of emergence—a system behaving as more than the sum of its parts.
+The theory of complexity manifests itself in “complex adaptive systems,” which are made up of many independent agents who interact and adapt to each other and to their environment, producing the phenomenon of emergence-a system behaving as more than the sum of its parts.

 Adaptive agents play game with its environment for fitness.
 It is feedback driven.
 Hence, competition is much more essential than consistency.
 Competition and cooperation may seem antithetical but at some very deep level, they are two sides of the same coin.